 - structured behavioural training in influencing or facilitation skills.

-Companies may also support trainees in gaining further professional qualifications related to specific disciplines.
+Companies may also support trainees to get further professional qualifications related to specific disciplines.

-Most retail companies tend to review employees performance annually.
+Most retail companies tend to review employees' performance annually.
 Appraisals are an opportunity to discuss your progress with your line manager and consider what you want to achieve in the year ahead.
-Development is a two-way process, and you will also be expected to make a contribution to your own career development.
+Development is a two-way process, and you'll also be expected to contribute to your own career development.

-Promotion often requires mobility, and if you are working for a smaller chain there may be fewer promotional opportunities.
+Promotion often requires mobility, and if you're working for a smaller chain there may be fewer promotional opportunities.

 - moving to an assistant store manager role.

-With some organisations, graduates are running their own departments within weeks and managers of smaller stores within 18 months.
+In some organisations, graduates run their own departments within weeks and can manage smaller stores within 18 months.

 Within three to five years, you can potentially move into senior retail management positions.
 You may use this store experience to manage larger and more complicated store environments or to progress into regional management.